hxghhhh/filmz/README.md

 - [X] User can save movies that are in the discovery tab (without persistent)
 - [X] Created bundles using webpack
 - [X] Build with React/Redux
-- [ ] Autocomplete search bar that user can type
+- [ ] Autocomplete search bar that user can manually search for movies on by title, actor, etc
-- [ ] Save user sessions w/ favorites to some hash
+- [ ] Save user sessions w/ favorites